 To gain further insight into the challenges being faced and how they are being overcome, we spoke to one of the aforementioned leading lights of the simulation sector - Aditerna's Robert Siegfried.

 An IT provider that specialises in providing services and support tools for the modelling and simulation market, Aditerna is a company that takes into account all phases of both system and software lifecycles to provide optimal solutions for the simulation space.

 As both the managing director of Aditerna and chairman of the NATO Modelling and Simulation Group, Robert has 15 years worth of experience in the world of simulation.
 He got his start in the field through his work in optimising fibre optical connections before moving to the University of the Armed Forces in Munich, where he really got stuck into the world of simulation.

-A few years later Robert and a couple of friends started a company but continued to work with the armed forces, helping them improve their simulation portfolio and it's a relationship that eventually led to Robert and his team working with NATO.
+A few years later, Robert and a couple of friends started a company but continued to work with the armed forces, helping them improve their simulation portfolio - a relationship that eventually led to Robert and his team working with NATO.

 So, he's quite uniquely positioned to discuss not only the technical challenges but the political and logistical challenges too.
 And he has more than a few interesting ideas about where the sector could be heading over the next few years.

 There has been a major push towards simulation in training in recent years, and this has been for many reasons.
 Not only is it cheaper than "live systems" but it also offers flexibility and capabilities that you don't have access to in real-life operational systems.
 With technologies like cloud-based services, AR, VR and 5G also picking up speed, it's an incredibly exciting time for all involved.
 Greater uptake, however, means more potential wrinkles to flatten out.